Shaping global actors for a more secure world.

 Sciences Po Common Core Curriculum

 While English is the only language required to follow coursework at PSIA and the common language shared by all students, a third of courses are offered in French.
-Language instruction is customized to the specific academic and professional objectives of the student and PSIA also offers an intensive French language program.
+PSIA offers intensive French language pre-sessional courses for students with limited proficiency.
+All students have the option to study one of 17 languages offered at Sciences Po according to their specific academic and professional objectives.

 Special features consist of optional courses complementary to the standard PSIA curriculum.
 PSIA students may enroll in one special feature, or optional course, per semester.